 Plus, the bananas are sweet enough that no added sugar is necessary.
 (Always a plus in my book!)

 This means, you can bake a healthy pumpkin bread with minimal ingredients, that is lower in calories and sugar.
-Which is why this cassava flour banana bread is perfect as a side to breakfast, lunch or even eaten as an afternoon snack.
+Exactly why this cassava pumpkin banana bread is perfect as a side to breakfast, lunch or even eaten as an afternoon snack.

 To make this pumpkin loaf you'll need the following: